Beuth-Erdelt/Benchmark-Experiment-Host-Manager/README.md

 1. Run `python ycsb.py -ms 1 -dbms PostgreSQL -workload a run`.
   This installs PostgreSQL and runs YCSB workload A with varying target.
 The driver is monolithic with 64 threads.
 The experiments runs a second time with the driver scaled out to 8 instances each having 8 threads.
 1. You can watch status using `bexperiments status` while running.
-This is equivalent to `python cluster.py status`.
 1. After benchmarking has finished, you will see a summary.
   For further inspections, run `bexperiments dashboard` to connect to a dashboard.
 You can open dashboard in browser at `http://localhost:8050`.
-This is equivalent to `python cluster.py dashboard`.
 Alternatively you can open a Jupyter notebook at `http://localhost:8888`.

 See more details at https://bexhoma.readthedocs.io/en/latest/Example-YCSB.html